 Within six months of successfully completing doctoral exams, the student will meet with their Dissertation Committee to review and discuss the dissertation proposal, its scope and significance.
 The membership of this committee may be composed of the same members as the Examination Committee or the membership may be adjusted before this meeting.
 Nevertheless, the Dissertation Committee at this stage should comprise at least three members, two of whom must be full-time permanent departmental faculty.

 Students should be aware that the decision to supervise a dissertation rests with the individual faculty member, and that it is necessary to secure this consent before work on the dissertation proceeds.
-The proposal will usually be a document of 15-40 pages and should include, at minimum, the following:
+The proposal will usually be 15-25 pages of text followed by illustrations and should include, at minimum, the following:

 - A statement of the problem that will be investigated or the hypothesis that will be argued; an explanation of the value the dissertation would have for the field of art history.